-The Young Americans College of the Performing Arts has made special arrangements with a local apartment complex located close to campus.
+The Young Americans College of the Performing Arts has made arrangements with a local apartment complex located close to campus.
 These apartment facilities are gated and provide a clean, comfortable and safe living environment.
+The complex recently had a change of ownership and is currently undergoing a long-term renovation project.